 Desire for control.
 Food choices can become a way to manage uncertainty, stress, or emotional discomfort by creating strict boundaries that feel safe.

 Cultural influences.
-In a society that glorifies “clean eating,” wellness trends, and “detox” lifestyles, it can feel virtuous to cut out more and more foods deemed “toxic” or “impure”—even when doing so is harmful to one’s health or causes strain in relationships.
+In a society that glorifies “clean eating,” wellness trends, and “detox” lifestyles, it can feel virtuous to cut out more and more foods deemed “toxic” or “impure”—even when doing so is harmful to one’s health or causes strain or concern in relationships.

 Social media + influencer culture.
-Constant exposure to idealized images of health and wellness online can amplify fears of food-related health issues and reinforce the idea that healthy eating is a moral issue.
+Constant online exposure to idealized images of health and wellness can amplify fears of food-related health issues and reinforce the idea that healthy eating is a moral issue.

 Biological vulnerabilities.
-While research is still emerging, studies suggest that genetics and neurobiology — particularly differences in reward pathways and anxiety regulation — may play a role, similar to other eating disorders.
+While research is still emerging, studies suggest that genetics and neurobiology (particularly differences in reward pathways and anxiety regulation) may play a role, similar to other eating disorders.

 Healing from Orthorexia: Finding Balance + Joy in Food

 Professional guidance.
-Working with an eating disorder-informed therapist, dietitian, or treatment team helps untangle the obsessive thought patterns and restore balance.
+Working with an eating disorder-informed therapist, dietitian, or treatment team helps untangle the obsessive thought patterns of orthorexia and restore balance.
 Therapy approaches like cognitive behavioral therapy (CBT) or acceptance and commitment therapy (ACT) are often used to challenge rigid beliefs and reduce anxiety around food.

 Addressing underlying anxiety.
 Orthorexia is often fueled by perfectionism or the need for control.
 Working through these traits can reduce the grip food rules have on daily life.